Fulwade/Twitter-Data-Analysis-Using-HADOOP-and-HIVE/README.md

 Then I wrote the file into a table which was created in hive.
 After this operation I performed query through I want analysis of twitter dataset.

+# Features
+What are the user in this twitter dataset?
+What are the trending retweets in in the dataset?

+#  Technologies
+Git/GitHub
+Hadoop 2.7.3
+Hive 1.2.1
+Sqoop 1.4.6
+Sandbox 2.56

+# Contributor
+Ashish Vishnu Fulwade

 # Queries Which i perfrom In this project